AlexsLemonade/scpca-downstream-analyses/optional-clustering-analysis/README.md

 There are two main steps of this clustering analysis workflow:

-1. **Cluster Calculations**: clustering results are calculated for the provided type(s) of graph-based clustering, and range of nearest neighbor values.
+1. **Cluster Calculations**: Clustering results are calculated for the provided type(s) of graph-based clustering, and range of nearest neighbor values.
 Cluster validity and stability results are also calculated.
-2. **Cluster Plots**: once clustering results are calculated and stored in the `SingleCellExperiment` object, the results from each of the clustering methods tested are displayed in a UMAP plot.
+2. **Cluster Plots**: Once clustering results are calculated and stored in the `SingleCellExperiment` object, the results from each of the clustering methods tested are displayed in a UMAP plot.
 Additionally, metrics associated with each of the clustering results such as silhouette width, cluster purity, and cluster stability (as described above) are calculated and plotted.
 The plots are displayed in a html report for ease of reference.